endocon/endocon.github.io/README.md

 $ make deploy
 ```

-First generates the site, then commits the generated files to the `gh-pages`
+First generates the site, then commits the generated files to the `master`
 branch.
 This is kind of hacky, but it seems to mostly work.